Associated British Picture Corporation: From 1927 to 1945

 The company was founded during 1927 by Scottish solicitor John Maxwell after he had purchased British National Pictures Studios and its Elstree Studios complex and merged it with his ABC Cinemas circuit, renaming the company British International Pictures.
 The Wardour Film Company, with Maxwell as chairman, was the distributor of BIP films.
 He appointed Joseph Grossman, formerly manager of the Stoll Studios, his Studio Manager.

 During its early years the company's most prominent work was that directed by Alfred Hitchcock, including the film Blackmail (1929), usually regarded as the first British all-talkie.
 Hitchcock worked on a total of twelve pictures for the company before leaving in 1933 to work for the rival British Gaumont, due to his dissatisfaction with the projects he was assigned at British International.

 Under Maxwell's paternalistic management the company prospered and during 1933 it acquired British Pathé, which as Associated British-Pathé now functioned as the distribution division.
 The company was renamed Associated British Picture Corporation in 1933 and was now in a position to vertically integrate production, distribution and exhibition of films.

 After Maxwell's death in October 1940, his widow Catherine sold a large number of shares to Warner Bros., who, although the Maxwell family remained the largest shareholders, were able to exercise a measure of control.
 The studio at Elstree was taken over by the government for the duration of the war.
 Film production was restricted to B-Pictures made at the company's smaller studio in Welwyn Garden City, which closed in 1950.

+In 1940 four of its five films were hits at the local box office.

 After the Second World War

 Much of the output of the studio was routine, which restricted its success outside the UK, but after World War II, the company contracted with Warner (by now the largest shareholder, owning 40% of the studio) for the distribution of its films in the United States.

 Robert Clark was head of production for the company between 1949 and 1958, and insisted on tight budgeting and the use of pre-existing properties such as books or plays as these already had a demonstrated "public value".
 Of the 21 films made by ABPC during the 1950s, only two were derived from original screenplays.
-German-born Frederick Gotfurt was Clark's scenario editor in this period, but his command of English was imperfect and the contracted actor Richard Todd doubted Gotfurt's ability to access the quality of the dialogue in a script.
+German-born Frederick Gotfurt was Clark's scenario editor in this period, but his command of English was imperfect and the contracted actor Richard Todd doubted Gotfurt's ability to assess the quality of the dialogue in a script.
 "It was a dreadful place", said Richard Attenborough when remembering ABPC's Elstree facility.
 "It created nothing in terms of a feeling of commitment."
 During this period though, the company produced its best remembered titles such as The Dam Busters (Michael Anderson, 1954), and Ice Cold in Alex (1958), whose director J. Lee Thompson was ABPC's most productive during the 1950s.

 In 1958, Associated Talking Pictures, the parent company of Ealing Films, was acquired.